MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 ### How to turn on the feature

-- Install the latest Power Automate for desktop build.
+- You need Power Automate desktop version 2.51 (11.2412.xxx.y) or higher.
+Learn how to download the latest version at [Install Power Automate](https://aka.ms/DownloadPAD48).
 - Enable the use of AI for self-healing issues.
 The "Repair at runtime" flag in PPAC must also be enabled.
 - For repairing with Copilot, ensure the Copilot flag in Power Platform Admin Center (PPAC) is enabled.
 - For newly created flows, enable the "Repair flow errors" option.